SKY-ALIN/bevy-shaders/README.md

 # A collection of shaders for Bevy 💠

-It includes only 2 shaders now and doesn't provide any docs.
+It includes only 3 shaders now.
 Sorry, but this is temporary because it's just created />~<\

 ![Shader Preview](media/demo.gif)